hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Interpolation Mode`
    :Shortcut:  :kbd:`T`

-Sets the :ref:`interpolation mode <editors-graph-fcurves-settings-interpolation>` between the selected keyframes.
+Sets the :ref:`interpolation mode <editors-graph-fcurves-settings-interpolation>` of the selected keyframes.
+This determines the curve interpolation between each keyframe and the next.

 .. _bpy.ops.graph.easing_type: